Including suggestions for use in hilly Sheffield

 I think it is particularly important to consider spending a bit more to get a properly capable model if you are one of the many people that e-bikes are bringing to cycling fresh, without the physical and psychological attributes regular cycling imbue, and/or if you are choosing an e-bike to help overcome a physical deficit or to keep you cycling as you get older and appreciate the help they give compensating for weaker muscles/lungs/heart/dodgier balance etc!

 The article also covers cycling resources generally in the hilly Sheffield area and beyond.

-For comfortable, reliable and breezy day to day e-bike usage around Sheffield, choose a locally sourced upright-ish seating position ‘Hybrid’ style model with a Mid mounted motor (rather than one with the motor in one of the wheels).
+For comfortable, reliable and breezy day to day utility e-bike usage around hilly Sheffield, choose a locally sourced upright-ish seating position ‘Hybrid’ style model with a Mid mounted motor (rather than one with the motor in one of the wheels).
 It should have at least 50Nm of motor power, at least 8 gears, and be fully kitted out with mudguards, lights and a pannier rack.
 Secure it with a properly serious lock or two at all times, including at home.
-Top up the battery little and often, and keep it well serviced.
+Top up the battery little and often, and keep the bike well serviced.

 And for the long version – read on….

 Contents: (Just click on an item of interest to go straight to it)

 - Why might I think of using an e-bike?
 What advantages do they have?

 - But what about the cost? – how much should I pay, how might I finance it?